-- 1. The parliamentarian does not rank until the end of the day, following Session II, so do not request their ballot submission during session I. - 2.
-Confirm Scorers have submitted their electronic ballots. - 3.
+- 1. The Parliamentarian does not rank until the end of the day, following Session II, so do not request their ballot submission during session I. - 2.
 Request that the Scorers and Parliamentarian remain in the chamber until you have cleared them through the Tab Room. - 3.
-Contact your meet official when both scorers have confirmed they have submitted their electronic ballots.
-Include Conference and room #. - 4.
-Wait for an "All-Clear" from your meet official before scorers and parli are released to leave.
+Text Clerk Coordinator when both scorers have confirmed they have submitted their ballots.
+Include Conference and room # in the text. - 4.
+Wait for Clerk Coordinator to text an "All-Clear" before scorers and Parli are released to leave.